dustinpfister/blog_posts/_posts/threejs-examples-dae-tools-sphere-normals-invert.md

 ### Source code and DAE assets are up on Guthub

 ### Version numbers matter

+When I first wrote this blog post I was using r135 of threejs.

 ## 1 - First version of this inverted normals sphere DAE file example